zhuber6/joe-liq-bot-js/README.md

 ## Tests

-These three scripts are meant to be run independently and not via the CLI command `npx hardhat test`.
-Each of these scripts will produce logging data.
+Run the test suite by calling `npx hardhat test`.

-`npx hardhat run test/testLiqBorrow.js`: Creates an underwater acccount and liquidates it without using our contract.
+`testLiqBorrow`: Creates an underwater acccount and liquidates it without using our contract.

-`npx hardhat run test/testLiquidator.js`: Creates an underwater account and liquidates using our contract.
+`testLiquidator`: Creates an underwater account and liquidates using our contract.

-`npx hardhat run test/testLiqLocal.js`: Used to test liquidate a borrower that was underwater on mainnet, via mainnet fork locally.
+`npx hardhat run scripts/testLiqLocal.js --network local`: Used to test liquidate a borrower that was underwater on mainnet, via mainnet fork locally.
 This test will not work unless the `borrowerAddress` defined in the script, is underwater on the block which is forked off of mainnet.